-- investing contributions in the Scheme - transferring assets related to members into or out of the Scheme - transferring the assets between different investments within the Scheme - making payments from the Scheme to or on behalf of the members.
+- · investing contributions in the scheme; - transferring assets related to members into or out of the scheme; - transferring the assets between different investments within the scheme; and, - making payments from the scheme to or on behalf of the members.

-The Scheme does not currently accept contributions or transfers in and is unable to pay any level of benefit, including transfers values, to members at the present time.
+The Scheme does not currently accept contributions or transfers in and is unable to pay any level of benefit, including transfer values, to members at the present time.